laurapholland/GIS6370/README.md

 Map 6 - Residential Population and Hospital Service Areas in the City of Atlanta

-Map 7 - Schools with the Athens Downtown Development Authority Boundaries
+Map 7 - Schools within the Athens Downtown Development Authority Boundaries

 Map 8 - Georgia Higher Education and 8th Grade English Proficiency